 "Once they start building equity, they also build in confidence," he says.

 "Many investors prefer interest-only loans.
 They are often not looking to pay off the property in full or own it forever.
 They may want to pay a minimum on the loan until they see the capital gains.
 Then they can sell it off for a profit.”

 BankVic protects its investment by using one or more of the existing properties, and the new investment, as security.
-It also sets a combined loan to value ratio (LVR) of 80%.
-That means the loan amount across all loans must be no higher than 80% of the current value of all properties.

 For the first time buyer, who was buying an investment as his first property purchase, the investment loan application process was much like securing a first home buyer loan, Michael explains.